 Moreover, under Part P of the Building Regulations, it is a requirement that certain types of electrical work in dwellings, garages, sheds, greenhouses and outbuilding also comply with the standards.

-In all cases, a competent electrician must carry out the work.
+In all cases, a competent electrician must carry out checks.
 In order for the landlord to perform DIY electrical work, he must belong to one of the Government’s approved Competent Person Self-Certification schemes or submit a building notice to the local authority before doing the work himself.

 Electrical Safety measures landlords should take: